farapholch/rita-room/README.md

-# Example of excalidraw collaboration server
+# Excalidraw collaboration server with metrics from socket.io

 This is collaboration server for Excalidraw with metrics support from socket io and prom client with updated packages.